 There isn’t anything wrong with an occasional glass of wine or a cocktail at the end of a long week.
 However, excess alcohol consumption can cause many health problems.

-Consider removing all the above foods from your diet when setting out on an anti-inflammatory cleanse, and you will be well on your way to successfully reducing chronic inflammation in your body.
+Consider removing all the above foods from your diet when setting out on a detox for inflammation cleanse, and you will be well on your way to successfully reducing chronic inflammation in your body.

 5 Foods to Fight Inflammation

-Just as there are some foods that can cause inflammation, there are those healthier options that should be staples in any detox diet to help reduce it.
+Just as there are some foods that can cause inflammation, there are those healthier options that should be staples in any anti-inflammatory cleanse or detox diet to help reduce it.

 1. Olive oil